lorforlinux/docs.beagleboard.io/books/pru-cookbook/07more/more.rst

 :download:`xin.pru1.c <code/xin.pru1.c>`

-Use ``prudebug`` to see registers R5-R10 are transfered from PRU 0 to PRU 1.
+Use ``prudebug`` to see registers R5-R10 are transferred from PRU 0 to PRU 1.

 .. code-block:: bash